Beat-YT/FNFestival-Events/README.md

 - `[end]`: Defines when the song ends and the score screen should appear.

 ## ALL PARTS
+A part track must start with the text event `PART X` (with X being the name of the instrument)

 Events that apply to a specific instrument: